ministryofjustice/ecr-images-cleaner-action/README.md

 A github action to help with the cleanup of old ECR images, supporting some parametrisation.

+The action will call a bash script that performs the following:

+First, it will retrieve all images declared in the replica set history for the `kube-namespace` input provided.
+This will usually be production as these are the images that you would want to protect from being deleted.

+So for example if you have a deployment with `revisionHistoryLimit: 5` in their spec, this action will protect up to 6 image tags (the one in the currently active deployment plus the previous 5), no matter how old they are.

+Then it will get the details of all images stored in the ECR, filtering out the above replica set images, any image that matches the regex `additional-tags-regex` and any image pushed less than `days-to-keep-old-images` ago.
+The default for this variable is 30 days but can be configured.

+Finally, we sort the resulting images by their `imagePushedAt` date, from older to newer, and proceed to apply a safety buffer `max-old-images-to-keep` that we will maintain, even knowing that there are old images.

+So for example if the resulting set of images to delete is 75 after applying all the above filters, without the buffer we would delete all of them.
+With a buffer of 25 (this is the default value), we will only delete the oldest 50, and leave the most recent 25 images.
+This buffer can be configured too.

 ## Setup

 To set this up, you require an IAM user with access to the ECR, as well as credentials to authenticate to the